Konrad Hubert

-Konrad Hubert, also Konrad Huber, Konrad Huober, or Konrad Humbert (1507 – 13 April 1577), was a German Reformed theologian, hymn writer and reformer.
+Konrad Hubert, also Konrad Huber, Konrad Huober, Konrad Humbert, Konrad Hunbart, Konrad Humpard, Pulbarba (a Latin translation of "Hunbart," lit. "chicken beard") or Ornipogon (from ὄρνῑς, "bird" and πώγων, "beard"),(1507 – 13 April 1577), was a German Reformed theologian, hymn writer and reformer.
 He was for 18 years the assistant of Martin Bucer at St. Thomas, Strasbourg.

 Life

 Hubert was born in Bergzabern.
 He attended a school in Heidelberg from 1519.
 From 1526, he studied in Basel.
 He stayed with Johannes Oecolampadius who influenced him.
 He had the chance to meet numerous people with whom he corresponded later, including Johannes Oporinus, Thomas Plater and Johann Gast.